radareorg/radare2-book/src/configuration/evars.md

 A boolean value used to show or hide displaying of raw bytes of instructions.

+### asm.sub.reg

+A boolean value used to replace register names with arguments or their associated role alias.

+### asm.sub.jmp

+A boolean value used to substitute jump, call and branch targets in disassembly.

+### asm.sub.rel

+A boolean value which substitutes pc relative expressions in disassembly.
+When turned on, it shows the references as string references.

+### asm.sub.section

+Boolean which shows offsets in disassembly prefixed with the name of the section or map.

+### asm.sub.varonly

+Boolean which substitutes the variable expression with the local variable name.
+For example, `var_14h` to `rbp - var_14h`

 ### cfg.bigendian

 Change endianness. "true" means big-endian, "false" is for little-endian.